 Unnamed Intelligence officers personally acquainted with Jackson stated that he was a psychopath who would often dress up and attend the funerals of his victims because he felt a need "to make sure they were dead."

 The Netflix documentary reports extensively on Travers and his search for the truth.
 Thwarted at every turn, feeling the power of the hidden hand cover-up led by MI5, the heroic tale of how Travers overcame it all makes for gripping viewing.

 It will reach millions of viewers who would not normally have heard of the Miami Showband and the brutal attack which left him so badly wounded in 1975.

 Travers says the documentary will give a powerful boost to his cause.
 “I want to show that we can learn from history.
 And I want to remind people that we are not going away anywhere in our search for justice.
 It’s a story to highlight the injustice for all of the victims and families on all sides.
 The attack on our band was totally unnecessary.

 Travers believes he has an important story to tell about the failure of violence to resolve political problems and believes his story is more important than ever as wrangling over Brexit heightens tensions between Britain and Ireland.

 “It’s important to remind people that violence caused terrible, terrible problems.
 It failed the people who used it as an instrument for social change.
 It failed in every single way.
 It wasn’t successful at all.
 The people involved in the violence have all renounced it and rejected it.
 It’s proven that it didn’t work,” he says.

-"ReMastered – The Miami Showband Massacre" will be available to 130 million Netflix subscribers across the globe from March 19 next.
+"ReMastered – The Miami Showband Massacre" is now available to 130 million Netflix subscribers across the globe.

 * Ciaran Tierney won the Irish Current Affairs and Politics Blog of the Year award at the Tramline, Dublin, in October 2018.
 Find him on Facebook or Twitter here.
 Visit his website here - CiaranTierney.com.